wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/partner-xamarin-mobile-services-android-get-started.md

 ## Create a new Xamarin.Android app

-Once you have created your mobile service, you can follow an easy quickstart in the Management Portal to either create a new app or modify an existing app to connect to your mobile service.
+Once you have created your mobile service, you can follow an easy quickstart in the Azure Management Portal to either create a new app or modify an existing app to connect to your mobile service.

 In this section you will create a new Xamarin.Android app that is connected to your mobile service.

-1. In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.
+1. In the [Azure Management Portal], click **Mobile Services**, and then click the mobile service that you just created.

 2. In the quickstart tab, click **Xamarin.Android** under **Choose platform** and expand **Create a new Android app**.